The Power of The Void

 Instead, I told her another truth.

-Earlier that week, I’d been crammed on the tube on a hot summer day, wearing a tight black dress and heels, laptop digging into my shoulder, sweat trickling down my back.
+Earlier that week, I’d been crammed on the tube on my way to the office on a hot summer day, - it was the tight black dress and heels era complete with heavy laptop bag and other peoples armpits in my face.
 Outside the window, I’d spotted a woman about my age.
 She was floating along in a loose summer dress and flat sandals, her hair billowing, carrying nothing but a glow on her skin.

 And I thought: